Business of Coaching

 We serve coaches at many levels, so here's some general advice based on your financial goals.
 If your goal is an annual salary of $50,000, you can often do that just by being a great coach and without also being a great marketer.

-For people unfamiliar with digital coaching, most coaches can easily handle 75 clients during standard work hours provided that you've specialized and are coaching most of those clients on similar goals.
+For people unfamiliar with habit coaching, most coaches can easily handle 75 clients during standard work hours provided that you've specialized and are coaching most of those clients on similar goals.

 If your focus is on phone sessions, then the client load could be much, much lower.
 Almost all coaches charge at least $100 per session.